kmahyyg/cramc/README.md

 - Only merged and compiled yara rule should be distributed
 - Yara is always bundled
 - `cramc_db.json` is k-v store, k should be rule name, v should be operation
-- Before remediation, file should always be backed-up.
+- Before remediation, original file should always be backed-up.
 - `databaseVersion` is for both cleanup db and yara rules.
 - [Figma](https://www.figma.com/board/DGvlxo4XXQTZ8skqmJFFUh/CRAMC) link to control flow.
 - Always assume users are unprivileged, auto-request elevation based on sys manifest.